Keeganlt/Keeganlt.github.io/_members/Alaiyah Fields.md

 BRIDGE-UP Undergraduate Summer Student

-Alaiyah is an undergraduate studente at Texas Southern University.
+Alaiyah is an undergraduate student at Texas Southern University.
 As a BRIDGE-UP fellow, she is working on undestanding the impact of conflict on diphtheria outbreaks.